stone-payments/stoneco-guidelines/agile/Kanban/README.md

 ### Kanban meetings

-The value of identifying the **seven** meetings is to look at how we’re getting this stuff done now and to evaluate if there are any gaps and whether we have established a regular cadence that makes sense or if some of these functions are still being handled in an ad hoc fashion rather than proactively.
+People often think that Kanban have less meetings or formalities that other agile methodologies, but really, Kanban have **seven** official meetings in total.
+Although in each case, teams use only the ones they need.
+Most of them are auto explicatives:

- 1. **Standup Meeting**: It serves to keep the team on the same page about the state of affairs in the project.
-It addresses questions like who’s working on what, who needs help, and if any tasks are blocked.
+ 1. **Standup Meeting**: It's the equivalent to the Scrum Daily meeting.
+Its objective is to keep the team coordinated and that all people know what are doing each one.
+In this way, the information can flow.
+It answer to the questions: "Who is doing that task", "Who needs some help", "Tasks blocked", etc...
- 2. **Replenishment Meeting**: It's the meeting in which we decide what those tasks will be.
-Scrum calls this the sprint planning meeting, but the format may differ and multiple shareholders may be involved.
+ 2. **Replenishment Meeting**: It's the equivalent to the Scrum Planning meeting.
+Its objective is to decide what tasks will be in the kanban board.
+It have some differences between Scrum, because for example, stakeholders can attend to this meeting.
- 3. **Operations Review**: The operations review is a higher-level view of how the various teams/divisions/departments/tribes are collaborating as an organization.
+ 3. **Operations Review**: It isn't have equivalent in Scrum, It's specific in Kanban.
+This is a look of how is the collaboration inside and between teams or departments.
+The target is that the different tribes are coordinated and synchronized.
- 4. **Delivery Planning Meeting**: This is the meeting that acknowledges that most of us don’t deliver directly to the final customer.
-It’s the meeting that smooths out hand-offs between teams or departments.
+ 4. **Delivery Planning Meeting**: It analyze what is ready to deliver with the approval of the people that are going to receive it.
+It takes into account risks during the development process, for example if priority of some tasks in progress have been changed or if some extra information is needed to ensure a smooth transfer of WIP.
+In summary, teams decide what to deliver and when.
- 5. **Service Delivery Review**: It looks at a Kanban system from the point of view of the people who matter most, the intended beneficiaries of the service.
+ 5. **Service Delivery Review**: This meeting is mainly focused in customer satisfaction.
+We must explore needs to know if the users and customers are going to be satisfied with the development team processes, efficiency and communication.
+The target is to improve the confidence between teams and customers, through the transparency.
- 6. **Risk Review**: A risk review conversation can happen at any level of the organization, and probably should occur at all levels.
-Its purpose is to assess the likelihood of failing to deliver to expectations, either to downstream system components or to end users.
+ 6. **Risk Review**: It examines what possibles risks the teams can have in a near future, failures that the team have had previously and tasks that are blocked or into re-working process right now.
+In summary, the teams contributes to identify risks through a comprehensive planning based on experience.
- 7. **Strategy Review**: It examines changes in the market and questions whether our current operational goals are optimized to serve emerging needs.
+ 7. **Strategy Review**: The main focus of this meeting is the marketing team.
+It analyze if the goals are optimized and updated to meet market trends and needs.
+We have to question us if there are mismatches between that we are doing right now and the new market demands.
+Usually, the results of this meeting are changes in the guidelines or KPIs if needed.

 <img src="./static/kanbanCadences.png" alt="Kanban Cadences" width="800" height="400">
 <br>